abranjith/awsdb/README.md

 ## Description

-Wrapper around the excellent [boto3](https://github.com/boto/boto3) api.
-Works just fine with dynamodb Tested with boto3==1.7.70 and python 3.6.*
+Wrapper around the excellent [boto3](https://github.com/boto/boto3) api for DB operations in AWS.
+Works just fine with dynamodb
+Tested with boto3==1.7.70 and python 3.6.*

 ## Usage